-In late 1960, The Beatles returned to Liverpool after a legendary stint in decadent West Germany, but they were one man down.
-Sutcliffe, who was known more for his mod haircut than his bass skills, had chosen to stay in Hamburg to focus on his art career.
-Then-drummer Pete Best recommended 19-year-old Chas Newby, an on-holiday college student who’d formerly played with Best in The Blackjacks.
-This quintet (which, of course, also featured the guitar/vocal trio of John Lennon, Paul McCartney, and George Harrison) went on to play four gigs in December of 1960, the first of which happened on the 17th at Liverpool's Casbah Club.
-As legend has it, Lennon invited Newby to continue with the band on their second voyage to West Germany; Newby, unimpressed with the measly wages, declined the offer, choosing to pursue his academic career instead.
+This quintet (which also featured the core guitar and vocal trio of John Lennon, Paul McCartney and George Harrison) went on to play four gigs in December 1960, the first of which happened on the 17th at Liverpool's Casbah Club.
+As legend has it, Lennon invited Newby to continue with the band on its second voyage to West Germany; Newby, unimpressed with the measly wages, declined the offer, choosing to pursue his academic career instead.

 Unlike his former bandmates, Newby has largely lived life out of the rock spotlight.
-After studying chemistry at the college level and eventually obtaining a Masters Degree in Chemical Engineering, he settled down into a simple, fulfilling life.
+After studying chemistry at the college level and eventually obtaining a masters degree in chemical engineering, he settled down into a simple but fulfilling life.
 He started a family with his late wife, Margaret, and eventually accepted a job as a math teacher at Drotwich High School in Worcestershire.

-Newby, who spends his free time golfing and singing in the Alcester Male Voice Choir, has managed to reunite with his old pal Pete Best for the occasional live gig.
-Overall, though, he's been perfectly satisfied with his career choices, and he's never regretted turning down Lennon's offer, nearly 52 years ago.
-“People sometimes don’t believe me when I say I’ve no regrets,” Newby says.
+Newby, who spends his free time golfing and singing in the Alcester Male Voice Choir, has managed to reunite with his old pal Best for the occasional live gig.
+Overall, though, he's been perfectly satisfied with his career choices, and he's never regretted turning down Lennon's offer decades ago.
+“People sometimes don’t believe me when I say I’ve no regrets,” Newby said.
 “But I really haven’t.
-I have enjoyed my life immensely.”
-For more on the Beatles recordings, both before and after Newby’s brief stint, check out Beatlesource.com.
+I have enjoyed my life immensely."